isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Address Reservation Types
 -------------------------

-In a typical scenario there is an IPv4 subnet defined, e.g.
+In a typical Kea scenario there is an IPv4 subnet defined, e.g.
 192.0.2.0/24, with a certain part of it dedicated for dynamic allocation by the DHCPv4 server.
 That dynamic part is referred to as a dynamic pool or simply a pool.
 In principle, a host reservation can reserve any